 To prevent damage to rubber hose, do not pry off rubber hose with tapered tool or screwdriver.

-To reinstall the rubber hose securely, make sure that hose insertion length and orientation is correct.
+To reinstall the rubber hose securely, make sure of hose insertion length and clamp orientation.
 (If tube is equipped with hose stopper, insert rubber hose into tube until it butts up against hose stopper.)

 HOSE CLAMPING